FNF Week 1: Ouachita Parish beats Rummel 21-20

 OUACHITA PARISH, La.
-(WGNO) — Tonight in north Louisiana, Ouachita Parish welcomed Archbishop Rummel to town for their regular season opener.
+(WGNO) — Friday, Sept.
+1, in north Louisiana, Ouachita Parish welcomed Archbishop Rummel to town for their regular season opener.

 Ouachita Parish beat Rummel 21-20.